caddyserver/website/src/docs/markdown/caddyfile/directives/log.md

   - **wall_nano** Example: `2006/01/02 15:04:05.000000000`
   - **common_log** Example: `02/Jan/2006:15:04:05 -0700`
   - Or, any compatible time layout string; see the [Go documentation](https://pkg.go.dev/time#pkg-constants) for full details.
+- **time_local** Logs with the local system time rather than the default of UTC time.
 - **duration_format** The format for durations.
 May be one of:
   - **seconds** Floating-point number of seconds elapsed; this is the default.
   - **nano** Integer number of nanoseconds elapsed.